 A specific plan allows you to identify and fix the causes that prevent you from staying on track for dinner.

 Notice none of the goals talked about weight loss or performance.
 You cannot control those factors.
-Many factors determine weight loss, and it fluctuates on a weight loss journey.
-Also, running faster or lifting more weight takes into consideration factors like your genetic ceiling.
-Those types of goals are not SMART goals because other factors like your genetics and environment have just as much to do with them as your efforts.
+Many factors determine weight loss, which fluctuates on a weight loss journey.
+Also, running faster or lifting more weight considers factors like your genetic ceiling.
+Those goals are not SMART goals because other factors like your genetics and environment have just as much to do with them as your efforts.